-Some appendices contain very interesting material which is helpful for the understanding and the application of the related Recommendation (e.g., the appendices of Recommendations ITU-T G.663, ITU-T G.696.1, ITU-T G.698.1, ITU-T G.698.2, ITU-T G.680).
-The content of the most interesting appendices is illustrated in the above clauses related to each Recommendation.
+Some appendices contain very interesting material which is helpful for the understanding and the application of the related Recommendation (e.g., the appendices of Recommendations ITU-T G.663, ITU-T G.696.1, ITU-T G.698.1, ITU-T G.698.2 and ITU-T G.680).
+The content of the most interesting appendices is illustrated in the text related to the relevant Recommendation.